-Looking into the future, as a writer, none of those tools are most useful.
-Imagination is the tool we use to see.
+Looking into the future, as a writer, none of those tools are most useful to us.
+Imagination is the tool we all use to see.
 It cannot be the world around us that inspires, rather it becomes whatever dream we pursue.
-Some writers pursue the dream of a future just world like this one, only much worse.
+Some writers pursue the dream of a future world just like this one, only much worse.
 A sad dystopian dream perhaps saved by the valor and integrity of the characters, or perhaps not.
-Some of these books leave the reader unsettled and disturbed in the stark vision of a destructive future that always remains in the end.
+Some of these books leave the reader unsettled and disturbed in the stark vision of a dreary destiny that always remains, for us, in the end.

-W. Mahlon Purdin set out to build a world that had solved its problems and moved on, and it’s the “moving on” part that is exciting; its the adventures the characters go on together that entices; it’s the rich depth of details around them, and how they interact personally that is exciting.
+W. Mahlon Purdin set out to build a world that had solved its problems and moved on, and it’s the “moving on” part that is exciting.
+It’s the adventures the characters go on together that entices.
+It’s the rich depth of details around them, and how they interact personally that is exciting.
 In fact, this interaction is the key to everything in this new, future world.
-In W. Mahlon Purdin’s future, we are all much, much closer together, we are all inspired by the opportunities around us, and we are all working together to expand awareness, increase understanding and affection, and the excitement of the adventures before us.
+In W. Mahlon Purdin’s future, we are all much, much closer together, we are all inspired by the opportunities around us, and we are all working together to expand awareness, increase understanding and affection, and to be excited by the adventures before us.

-In Farson, there is a genesis of hope and exodus of desperation as the human race seeks and finds a safe harbor.
-In the process, they overcome a violent existential threat, turn enemies into friends, survive a disaster, and journey, as a race, to a distant destination as mysterious as anything ever known.
+In “The Rise of Farson Uiost,” there is a genesis of hope and exodus of desperation as the human recognizes the problem and seeks a safe harbor.
+In the process, we overcome a violent existential threat, turn enemies into friends, survive a disaster, and journey, as a race, to a distant destination as mysterious as anything ever known.

 Also in this volume, there are deep background stories that reveal exciting lives of promise and challenge, and explain much of what is to come.